hartwigmedical/hmftools/sv-linx/README.md

  - germline SV parsing and filtering from GRIDSS VCF - annotate assembly and gene overlaps or disruptions
  - write fusion priority value to verbose output file
  - optionally write all possible fusion combinations to verbose output, including for single-sample run

-1.6
-- log filename and item count for all input reference files at INFO
-- log and write version file
-- exonic-exonic fusion were incorrectly calculating exact base phase
-- skip fusions which duplicate the first exon since has no splice acceptor

-1.5
 - Fusion likelihood calcs - implemented gene-pairs, skip non-coding same-gene fusions
 - known fusions don't require upstream transcript to be disruptive but will still fail on chain termination
 - TIs limited by min of anchor distances now less sum of breakend homologies